-([count] of 7500 maximum characters used) The district offers an elective program in the areas of Career and Technical Education.
-This program incorporates integration with work-based learning opportunities through outside speakers and job shadowing.
+The district offers an elective program in the areas of Career and Technical Education.
+This program incorporates integration with work-based learning opportunities through outside speaker shadowing.
 A new Business Incubator course promotes the design thinking process for problem solving.
-An online program, Inspire Your Future, available through our career and technical education consortium, NSERVE, provides information regarding a variety of new and emerging careers and connects students to local professionals.
+An online program, Inspire Your Future, available through our career and technical e consortium, NSERVE, provides information regarding a variety of new and emerging careers and connects students to local professionals.

 The district offers an elective program in the areas of Career and Technical Education.
-This program incorporates integration with work-based learning opportunities through outside speakers and job shadowing.
+This program incorporates integration with work-based learning opportunities through outside speaker shadowing.
 A new Business Incubator course promotes the design thinking process for problem solving.
-An online program, Inspire Your Future, available through our career and technical education consortium, NSERVE, provides information regarding a variety of new and emerging careers and connects students to local professionals.
+An online program, Inspire Your Future, available through our career and technical e consortium, NSERVE, provides information regarding a variety of new and emerging careers and connects students to local professionals.